DigiFi's platform lets you customize the underlying data structure to meet your exact needs.

-Text that will be displayed to users viewing the Variable through DigiFi's user interface.
+|Displayed to users viewing the variable through DigiFi's user interface.

-|Determines how the data will be saved as well as the formatting that will be automatically added when users view this Variable in the platform.
+|Determines how the data will save and the formatting that will be applied when users view this variable in the platform.
 This is described in the variable data types section.

-For certain Data Types, allows you to add additional formatting specificity.
+|For certain variable data types, allows you to add additional formatting specificity.

-An optional Variable description.
+|An optional variable description.

 Data types govern how data is stored, accessed and displayed in the system.

-Monetaryis for numerical data that should be displayed in monetary format.
-It saves data in Number format in the database, and displays it as shown below in the user interface.
-Monetary Variables also include a Monetary Format, which allows you to select your preferred currency (e.g.
+Monetary data type is for numerical data that should be displayed in monetary format.
+It saves data in "Number" format in the database, and displays it as shown below in the user interface.
+Monetary variables also include a "Monetary Format", which allows you to select your preferred currency (e.g.